[Part 2] Masumi Sugae's Walk around the Oga Peninsula – Fascinated by the Strange Rocks Along the Coast [Akita Prefecture]

 • Public transportation: Approximately 20 minutes by taxi or rental car from JR Oga Station

-• Car: Approximately 50 minutes from Akita Expressway Showa Oga Peninsula IC
+• By car: Approximately 50 minutes from Showa Oga Peninsula IC on the Akita Expressway

 GOOGLE MAP

-After descending from the mountain, Masumi stopped at Kitanoura, which he could see below, on the 14th, stopped at coastal villages on the 16th, and arrived at Yumoto (Kitaura Yumoto, Oga City), where the hot springs are located, on the 22nd.
-I'll be staying here for a while.
+After descending the mountain, Masumi stopped off at Kitanoura, which she could see below, on the 14th, and on the 16th she stopped off at a coastal village before arriving at Yumoto (Kitaura Yumoto, Oga City), where hot springs gush out, on the 22nd.
+She stayed there for a while

-By early May, I had stayed in Yumoto, and my ``Oga no Harukaze'' had ended in a village called Yunojiri, which was close to Yumoto.
+By early May, I was in Yumoto, and "Oga no Harukaze" ended in a village called Yunoshiri, near Yumoto

-Strolling around Hatazaki (Nyudozaki), which was very lonely during the Edo period ("Suzukaze of Oga")
+A stroll around Hatazaki (Nyudozaki), which was very lonely during the Edo period ("Oga no Suzukaze")

 Hatazaki (Nyudozaki).
-Because of the cliffs that line the coastline, there were only a few private houses on top of the rocks. ``The Suzukaze of Oga'' From a manuscript in the possession of the Akita Prefectural Museum.
+Because the coastline is lined with cliffs, there were only a few houses on the rocks.
+From a manuscript of "Oga no Suzukaze" (Oga's Bell Wind) in the Akita Prefectural Museum

-Until mid-June, we will be wandering through villages on the north coast, observing and hearing about local daily life, customs, and events.
-In late June, we finally leave for the West Coast.
+We will walk around the villages on the north coast until mid-June, observing and learning about local daily life, customs, and events.
+At the end of June, we will finally depart for the west coast

 Nyudozaki Konbuura.
-Mizushima is a flat island floating in the sea ©Oganavi
+The flat island floating in the sea is Mizushima ©Oganavi

-On June 23rd, we went to Mizushima Island off the coast of Nyuudozaki and took a walk.
-It is an island with a flat rock that barely touches the surface of the water, and back then it seems to have been hidden under the water when the wind blew.
-From the boat returning from Mizushima, you can see the steep rocks of Nyudozaki, including Shishiotoshi.
+On June 23rd, we went to Mizushima, which floats off the coast of Nyudozaki, and took a walk.
+The island has flat rocks just above the water's surface, and it seems that at the time, when the wind blew, it would have been hidden underwater.
+From the boat on the way back to Mizushima, we could see the steep rocks of Nyudozaki, including the Shishiotoshi (Deer Dropping) rock formation

 • Facility name: Nyudozaki